IIIT-ECell/megathon/CONTRIBUTING.md

 #### Fixed height image container
 `.fixh-container`: has a default height of *15rem*, with overflow hidden and overflow-wrap as break-word.
 Options to change height should be added

+#### Fixed width and height image container
+`.fixwh-container`: has a default height of *4rem* and default width of *16rem*, with overflow hidden and overflow-wrap as break-word.
+Options to change height should be added

+Has a `stout` option to reduce width

 #### Object-fit generic image classes for upper
 `.of`: Default, fits as a contain
 `.of .cover`: Object fit as cover, like in background-image